 If you’d like to play around with numbers yourself, here’s Bankrate’s compound interest calculator.
 You can visualize exactly how your money will grow over time via compound interest.

 Below is a screenshot of how to use Bankrate’s compound interest calculator.

-In the above example of this compound interest calculator, I've added a starting amount of $10,000 with 10 years of savings at a 4% return on investment.
-Additionally, I've said that I'll save $50 per week and that the interest will be compounded daily.
-After 10 years at this rate, I would have $46,898.
+In the above example of this compound interest calculator, I’ve added a starting amount of $10,000 with ten years of savings at a 4% return on investment.
+Additionally, I’ve said that I’ll save $50 per week and that the interest will be compounded daily.
+After ten years at this rate, I would have $46,898.

-Investing early on is so important because when you invest, your money compounds in a similar fashion.
+Investing early on is so important because when you invest, your money compounds similarly.
 That is, your money grows on itself and not just on what you’ve invested initially.

 Wrapping It Up

 Compound interest is truly the eighth wonder of the world, and when you harness, you will earn more money at increasing rates as time goes on.
 Whether you can afford to invest $50 a month or $500 a month, taking advantage of compound interest early on is crucial.

 How much do you invest each month to take advantage of compound interest?